dart-lang/pub-dev/doc/help-content-moderation.md

 against, you will receive a notification about the type of enforcement and the reasoning for any enforcement action taken.
 The notification will also contain a link to submit an appeal of our decision if you believe it was a mistake.
+We allow one appeal per incident.
 Appeals may not be available in all circumstances (e.g., certain court ordered removals).